zaepho/RaspberryPints/README.md

 ## Version History

+v2.0.3:

+* Moving front end to Smarty to support Skins/Themes
+* First pass at Migrating Installer to be functional
+* Major documentation overhaul

 v2.0.2:

-	- Migrate to PDO from PHP mysql functions
+* Migrate to PDO from PHP mysql functions
-	- Change pour tracking to leverage a web call instead of CLI
+* Change pour tracking to leverage a web call instead of CLI
-	- Started work on potential SQL injection vectors v1.0.3 (hotfix):
+* Started work on potential SQL injection vectors

+v1.0.3 (hotfix):

-	- Fixed broken links to (external) official website. v1.0.2 (hotfix):
+* Fixed broken links to (external) official website.

+v1.0.2 (hotfix):

-	- Addresses excess vertical spacing introduced in v1.0.1 CSS cleanup.
+* Addresses excess vertical spacing introduced in v1.0.1 CSS cleanup.
-	- Fixed redirect to the install directory that prevented use on virtual hosts. v1.0.1 (hotfix):
+* Fixed redirect to the install directory that prevented use on virtual hosts.

+v1.0.1 (hotfix):

-	- Removed leading underscores ( _ ) for non-beer styles on taplist front-end.
+* Removed leading underscores ( _ ) for non-beer styles on taplist front-end.
-	- Removed leading underscores ( _ ) for non-beer styles on admin page "My Beers".
+* Removed leading underscores ( _ ) for non-beer styles on admin page "My Beers".
-	- Clarified presentation of beer styles/categories on admin page "My Beers".
+* Clarified presentation of beer styles/categories on admin page "My Beers".
-	- Prevented browser from caching old brewery logos, even after a new one was uploaded.
+* Prevented browser from caching old brewery logos, even after a new one was uploaded.
-	- Cleaned up styles.css.
+* Cleaned up styles.css.

 v1.0.0 (major release):

-	- First major release.
+* First major release.